Juanrios016/final_project_comp_112_copy/README.md

-# Cancer Alley, Louisiana Industrial Emissions & Public Health
+# What is the impact of industrial emissions on public health in Cancer Alley, Louisiana, and how are these emissions quantified?
+Lizbet Ortiz, Juan Rios, Tianqi Zhao

 ## Project Summary